Effective: 16 May 2023

 Offerings in Deprecated are available for all customers to continue to create new deployments.
-There is no set time how long offerings will remain in Deprecated, however typically customers can expect a minimum of 3 months notice when offerings will be moved into Closed to begin your transition planning with Instaclustr.
+There is no set time for how long offerings will remain in Deprecated; however, typically customers can expect a minimum of 3 month’s notice when offerings will be moved into Closed to begin your transition planning with Instaclustr.

 Closed is for offerings that are still fully supported and tested by Instaclustr – but are only available for new deployments by exception to allow customers to transition their fleet to General Availability offerings.
 Typically, offerings will only be moved into Closed when we have a preferable choice in General Availability, and these offerings are on the path to being end of life.
 That could be a newer application version with bug fixes, or faster or more cost effective instances available.

 Offerings in Closed have no restrictions on SLAs.